Senate Bill No. 227

 (e) The Development Office shall provide administrative support for the board.

-(f) The board may meet on at least a bi-monthly basis.
+(f) The board may meet on a bi-monthly basis.

 §5B-2H-4.
 Availability of funds; grant levels; matching requirement.